Lack of Sleep in Modern Times

 This was a hard lesson I learned in Pharmacy School.
-Getting quality sleep was important to learning that volume of information in a short time.
+Getting quality sleep was important to learn the volume of information in a short time.
 Sleep is important if you need to keep attention or make important decisions.

 Increased Physical Health

-A consistent lack of sleep will effect the immune system too.
+A consistent lack of sleep will affect the immune system too.
 Consistent sleep deficiency can change the way in which the immune system responds; making it harder for the body to fight infections.

 I know when I’m sleep deficient, with enough experience being sleep deprived you know the signs: slow reaction, wandering thoughts, and lack of focus.
 Yet, a lot of people might not realize that they’re sleep deficient.
 Even with limited or poor-quality sleep, they may still think that they can function well.